Great North Museum: Hancock: Reopening as Great North Museum

 The Hancock Museum was closed on 23 April 2006 for refurbishment and did not reopen until 23 May 2009.
 It was completely refurbished and extended as part of the Great North Museum Project, at a cost of £26 million.
-Great North Museum project is a partnership between Newcastle University, Tyne & Wear Museums, Newcastle City Council, the Natural History Society of Northumbria and the Society of Antiquaries of Newcastle upon Tyne.
+Great North Museum project is a partnership between Newcastle University, North East Museums, Newcastle City Council, the Natural History Society of Northumbria and the Society of Antiquaries of Newcastle upon Tyne.
 The project was made possible with funds from the Heritage Lottery Fund, TyneWear Partnership, One NorthEast, the European Regional Development Fund, Newcastle University, Newcastle City Council, the Department for Culture, Media and Sport, the Wolfson Foundation and The Northern Rock Foundation, as well as numerous other trusts and foundations.
 The building architects were Terry Farrell and Partners; Sir Terry Farrell is a native of Newcastle, and had previously been a student at Newcastle University.

 The new museum includes new displays on natural history and geology, Ancient Egypt and Ancient Greece, Romans and Hadrian's Wall, World Cultures and Pre-history.
 It also includes an interactive study zone, an under 5's space, and a digital Planetarium, as well as new learning facilities, a new temporary exhibition space, and a study garden.
 The new museum houses not only the Hancock Museum collections, but also those of the university's Museum of Antiquities and Shefton Museum.
 The building that formerly housed the Museum of Antiquities was later demolished.
 The Hatton Gallery is also a part of the Great North Museum Project, but is not relocating to the Hancock, and is remaining in Newcastle University's Fine Art Building.

 In September 2008, the Great North Museum searched for a lookalike of the Emperor Hadrian, for a photo shoot, whose likeness would feature in a permanent display at the Hancock Museum.
 On 21 November 2008 the 'Be Part of It' campaign was launched, and it was announced that the Great North Museum: Hancock would be opening in May 2009.
 Athlete Jonathan Edwards is the patron of the 'Be Part of It' campaign.
 Other celebrity supporters of the museum include Sir Thomas Allen and Adam Hart-Davis.
 Donors to the campaign have the opportunity to have their name (or the name of a loved one) permanently included on a donor wall in the museum.

 The Great North Museum formally re-opened on 23 May 2009.
 In August the museum announced that they had surpassed their expected annual target of 300,000 visitors.
 By August over 400,000 people had visited the reopened museum.
 On 6 November 2009 HM The Queen officially opened the Great North Museum.
 In 2009, the Great North Museum had over 600,000 visitors.

 By August 2010, the reopened Great North Museum had welcomed its one millionth visitor.